wmloh/RoadDesignSimulation/README.md

 #### Deep Learning Model
 Entering this phase would redefine the objective of this project, from simulating agents in an environment to engineering a design to optimize agents in an environment.

-*As of January 27, 2019*, the current plan of attack is using a combination of [Convolutional Neural Network](http://cs231n.github.io/convolutional-networks/) and [Long Short Term Memory (LSTM) networks](http://colah.github.io/posts/2015-08-Understanding-LSTMs/).
+~~*As of January 27, 2019*, the current plan of attack is using a combination of [Convolutional Neural Network](http://cs231n.github.io/convolutional-networks/) and [Long Short Term Memory (LSTM) networks](http://colah.github.io/posts/2015-08-Understanding-LSTMs/).~~

+*As of February 6, 2019*, work will begin on using [U-Net](https://arxiv.org/pdf/1505.04597.pdf) for the deep learning model.